• Home

 Who is able to make war with him?

-Therefore God also has highly exalted Him and given Him the name which is above every name, 10 that at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, 11 and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.
+Therefore God also has highly exalted Him and given Him the name which is above every name, that at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, 11 and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.
 (Philippians 2:9-11)

-This picture of the 144,000 standing on Mt Zion with the Lamb is the picture of victory and of overcoming.
-It is the picture of the intervention of God in the lives of men.
-This isn't God interrupting Satan's plan, but God showing His plan can't be interrupted by Satan beyond what men allow.
-We first saw these 144,000 first back in Revelation 7.
-While it may seem as though the beast was successful in his efforts, he had no effect on these 144,000.
-Not a one of them was lost.
-This is a picture of God's faithfulness.
+This picture of the 144,000 standing on Mt Zion with the Lamb is a picture of victory and overcoming.
+It is a picture of God's intervention in men's lives.
+This isn’t God interrupting Satan’s plan, but God showing His plan can’t be interrupted by Satan beyond what men allow.

 My sheep hear My voice, and I know them, and they follow Me.
 28 And I give them eternal life, and they shall never perish; neither shall anyone snatch them out of My hand.
+(John 10:27-28)

-The 144,000 with the lamb is a picture of this verse.
-The picture of God's protection.
+The 144,000 with the Lamb is a picture of this verse.
+The picture of God’s protection.
 Those who worshiped the beasts, bore the mark, the name of the beast or his number.
-The 144,000 by contrast have the name of the Father on their foreheads.
+The 144,000, by contrast, have the name of the Father on their foreheads.

 See also (Micah 4:1-4; Isaiah 2:2-4; Psalm 2:1-6)